McCloud River near Wyntoon

 Shuttle Directions

 To reach take-out, drive east on highway 89 from Interstate 5 just south of Mount Shasta village (6 miles north of Dunsmuir).
 At the town of McCloud, turn south onto Squaw Valley Road.
 After Squaw Valley road turns sharp right, this becomes McCloud Reservoir road.
-About 9 miles later from McCloud, turn left onto Tarantula Gulch boat ramp.
+About 9 miles from McCloud, turn left suddenly onto Tarantula Gulch boat ramp.

 Creeks Navigation